apmleandro/Logistic_SVM_DecisionTree/README.md

 This work analysis of two similar datasets using Logistic, SVM, and Decision Tree Analysis.
 I compare all models and their statistics to choose which one would be the ideal.
-I also display the work using OOP creating classes to easily analyse multiple different models
+I also display the work using OOP creating classes to easily analyse multiple different models The goal of this work is to identify the best model for predicting the quality of the wine